gdlc/STAT_COMP/HW1_SIMULATION_RVs.md

 3.1.
 Compute and report E[X2|X1=x1] and Var[X2|X1=x1], and E[X3|X1=x1,X2=x2] and Var[X3|X1=x1,X2=x1].

 3.2.
 Use the above results to generate a composition sampling algorithm to generate 30,000 samples of `x=(x1,x2,x3)`.
-Report the empirical mean and empirical (co)variance matrix.
+Report the empirical mean and empirical (co)variance matrix and compare it with the tarteg mean and (co)variance matrix.